androi7/ml5-frontend/README.md

 5. You can chat with other people and share your photo by clicking the symbol which will load your gallery

 ## Bugs
-- sometimes user has to enable the webcam settings manually without getting a popup
+- sometimes user has to enable the webcam settings manually without getting a popup (refresh the page)
 - the images are not always getting stored in the cloudinary API
 - webcam needs a while to showing up and the ml5 library needs a lot of CPU capacity that's why the computer can get overloaded
 - when taking a photo you have to choose between a variety of possible pictures because so far it wasn't able to garantee to get a screenshot with the applied filter at a specific time